markerikson/redux-ecosystem-links/apps-and-examples.md

 ### Applications and Examples

+Note: This is not a comprehensive list of all projects using Redux, just a selection of reasonably-sized projects that looked interesting.

 - **Redux Saga Persistence Example**
   https://github.com/jportela/redux-saga-persistence
   This example shows how a persistence mechanism can be implemented by using Redux Sagas.